schematics/schematics/README.rst

 and transform the shapes of your data based on simple descriptions.

 The internals are similar to ORM type systems, but there is no database layer in Schematics.
-Instead, Schematics believes the task of building a database layer is made significantly easier when Schematics handles everything but writing the query.
+Instead, we believe that building a database layer is made significantly easier when Schematics handles everything but writing the query.